yngong/vida/README.md

 8. Rename and restore headers
 9. Combine clade and metadata for downstream visualization

+⚠️ FastTree Recommendation: For accurate phylogenetic inference, we recommend compiling the double-precision version of FastTree from the official source instead of using precompiled binaries.

 ---

 ## ⚙️ Demo & Data Folders